DuoStream/Duo/README.md

 Please uninstall previous Duo versions prior to installing new ones.

+## DirectX context errors
+Some applications fail to acquire DirectX contexts, which renders them unplayable in Duo instances.

+The issue is being investigated and can be worked around by using [DXVK](https://github.com/doitsujin/dxvk) in the meantime.

+## Corrupted mouse cursor images
+Changes to the resolution, scaling or refresh rate settings can cause the mouse cursor to become corrupted.

+The issue is being investigated and can be worked around by changing Windows' mouse cursor theme to anything but the default.

 ## Global-exclusive applications
 While each user is provided their own dedicated session, it's important to acknowledge that ultimately, you are operating on a single computer, which comes with both its benefits and drawbacks.